Web Design Business for Beginners — UK Practical Guide

 Selling pre-made websites is a low-cost business idea that involves creating and selling websites that are already designed and built.
 This can be a great option for those who don't have extensive coding skills or experience in web design.

+A web design business involves creating and selling websites that meet the needs of small businesses and individuals.
 With the right tools and a bit of effort, you can create and sell websites that bring in a decent profit.

 Video Breakdown

 This video covers the basics of selling pre-made websites, including how to find a profitable niche, create a website template, and market your product to potential buyers.
 You'll learn how to position yourself as a web design expert without needing to know how to code.
+Watch the full video on YouTube for the full walkthrough.

 Key Takeaways